therealexpertai/nlapi-python/README.md

 output = client.deep_linguistic_analysis(text)
 ```

-### Then examine tokenization and lemmatization...
+### ...then examine tokenization and lemmatization...

 Lemmatization looks beyond word reduction, using a language's full vocabulary to apply a *morphological analysis* to words.
 The lemma of 'was' is 'be' and the lemma of 'mice' is 'mouse'.
 Further, the lemma of 'meeting' might be 'meet' or 'meeting' depending on its use in a sentence.